-This is a really easy vegan recipe, great for beginners and experienced cooks alike.
+This is a really easy vegan Irish stew recipe, great for beginners and experienced cooks alike.
 Simply grab a pot and add the plant-based spread to melt over a medium heat.

 Next, add the chopped onions and soften for five minutes.
 You don’t want them to brown a lot so keep an eye on them and stir often.

 Now add the celery (if adding) and stir well, frying another five minutes.
-If you’re not adding celery just keep softening the onions for five more minutes.
-The onions should be a lovely golden colour, as in the photo below.
+If you’re not adding celery just keep softening the onions for five more minutes (so the onions will be fried for ten minutes total).
+The onions should be a lovely golden color, as in the photo below.

 Next, chuck in all the other ingredients except the parsley.
 For the seitan, I do NOT recommend chopping it.

-Instead, I make a small incision in the side with a knife, grab it and peel off a chunk to get a texture that’s more “meatier” and will absorb the flavours better.
+Instead, I make a small incision in it with a knife, grab it (use your nails if needed) and peel off a chunk to get a texture that’s more “meatier” and will absorb the flavours better.
 You can see what texture you should be aiming for in the photo below.